-The option of changing the File Explorer default from Quick Access to This PC can be accessed from Folder Options.
+The option to change the File Explorer default from Quick Access to This PC can be accessed from Folder Options.
 To open Folder Options, follow the steps below:

 - Open File Explorer (Windows key + E) and go to View tab